 - Signal coverage (O2 network) – which isn’t always the case with other networks in the area that we live.

-- SIM-only plans/tariffs that provide a good amount of calls, data, texts at a reasonable price.
+- SIM-only plans/tariffs that provide a good number of calls, data, texts at a reasonable price.

 - Free giffgaff to giffgaff calls and texts – this is great if you want to regularly check in with family members.